Last updated: July 17, 2020

 Corona Insights may have personal email addresses in its email system or data files that are acquired from its clients or third party vendors who have provided email addresses for research purposes.

 The CAN SPAM Act of 2003 applies specifically to commercial emails sent for the purpose of sales or direct marketing.
-When email is used to invite respondents to participate in surveys or recruitment for participation in qualitative research such as focus groups, the following processes are used to ensure we do not send SPAM:
+When email is used to invite respondents to participate in surveys or recruitment for participation in qualitative research such as focus groups, the following processes are used to ensure we do not send SPAM and comply with best research practices:

 - We clearly identify ourselves and/or the client when sending an invitation;